- CEHA-RIHEL Scholarship

 - Continuing Education Scholarships (for Annual Education Conference, one-day trainings, and seminars)

 - CSU Scholarship

 - Tom Douville Scholarship

-Nominations must be received by June 5th of the year you will be completing the program.
+Nominations must be received by June 5th of the year you apply for the program.
 Decisions to award funding will be made by June 20.

 CEHA may have available scholarship money up to $1,000 to support RIHEL Fellows.
 It is requested that applicants apply for the “CEHA-RIHEL” scholarship at the same time they apply for the RIHEL program.

 Continuing Education Scholarships

 AEC Scholarship applications must be received by 10 days prior to the early-bird registration deadline of the training for which you are applying.

 The Colorado Environmental Health Association is pleased to offer a limited number of scholarships for members to attend its Annual Education Conference, one-day training, and seminars held throughout the year.
 There is a high demand for these scholarships, so if you plan to attend a training, please apply for scholarships as early as possible.

 The CEHA Scholarship Endowment was created in 1986 by a $5,000 gift to the Colorado State University Foundation.
 A scholarship is awarded annually as funds permit to a CSU student working to gain further expertise in the Environmental Health Profession.
 A Scholarship and awards committee selects the successful candidate from the pool of applicants.
 Selection is based on student’s good standing in the Environmental Health program; participation in student, state, or national Environmental Health organizations; and financial need.
 Applicants must be an undergraduate Junior or Senior, or a graduate student.